SunShineOneX/Age/README.md

 # Age of Heroes
 A one-stop shop for GoT related information including, lore, the history of Westeros, and all there is to know about each individual house and kingdom.
+This app utilized React.js, react-router, and axios.

 ## https://Age-of-Heroes.surge.sh